Protecting Aboriginal Cultural Heritage

-As part of the oldest living culture in the world, Aboriginal people have lived throughout Victoria for tens of thousands of years.
+As part of the oldest living culture in the world, Aboriginal people have lived throughout what is now known as Victoria for tens of thousands of years.

 Aboriginal cultural heritage is the continuing record of Victoria’s Aboriginal societies.
 This rich legacy includes physical evidence of past and present occupation and cultural practices, visible through places and objects like shell middens, rock markings, artefacts and culturally modified trees.
 Equally importantly, cultural heritage can be reflected in the intangible values that have been passed from generation to generation – the practices, expressions, knowledge and skills that have been developed and refined over thousands of years, and that connect Aboriginal people to one another, to their ancestors and to Country.